-CEO, Mercy Health – Lima Region
+President and CEO, Mercy Health – Lima and Toledo Regions

 President and CEO, Community Mercy Health Partners (Springfield, Ohio)

-Matt holds a master’s degree in healthcare administration from the University of Texas at Arlington and a bachelor’s degree in nursing from Bethel College in North Newton, Kansas.
+Caldwell holds a master’s degree in healthcare administration from the University of Texas at Arlington and a bachelor’s degree in nursing from Bethel College in North Newton, Kansas.
 Matt started his healthcare career in nursing and has experience in critical care, recovery room, orthopedic post-operative care and as a case manager.